 In her “Funny Girl” review, Kael goes on to discuss the dearth of mythical movie stars at that late-’60s juncture and how the incandescence of Barbra Streisand was just the ticket to fill that void.
 It was a prescient observation.
 In the ’70s and ’80s, it became a cliché to say that there were bankable male movie stars but only one bankable female movie star: Barbra Streisand.
 The box-office numbers bore this out; Streisand was the one actress who could consistently open a picture.
 But, of course, that was also the self-fulfilling statistic of a sexist industry that wasn’t doing nearly enough to invest in and cultivate the stardom of women.
 For years, it was Streisand, more or less alone, who carried the power-actress baton.
 Even in mediocre movies, she had a radiance, a smart-mouth joy, an inner melancholy, a je ne sais quoi.

 And that’s what Lady Gaga has.
-She’s the greatest pop star of the last 20 years, so you might assume that her fan base would, of course, turn out to see her in a movie like “House of Gucci.”
-There’s no doubt that’s part of what’s driving the film’s success.
-But one needs to understand just how rare that is.
+She’s the greatest pop star of the last 20 years, so you might assume that her fan base would, of course, show up to see her in a movie like “House of Gucci.”
+That’s no doubt part of what’s driving the film’s success.
+But one needs to understand just how rare a phenomenon this is.
 Pop stars, in theory, should be major draws on the big screen, and you’d think they’d be natural-born actors, but they generally turn out to be neither.
 There’s a reason: Onscreen, pop stars tend to confuse the impulse to act with the compulsion to pose.
 Onstage, they are actors, but not intimate actors, and intimacy is what the big screen requires.
-On rare occasions, a pop star will cross over to become a movie star, but mostly the landscape is littered with music icons who tried and failed to make that leap.
+On rare occasions, a pop star will cross over to become a movie star, but mostly the landscape is littered with music icons who tried and failed to make the leap.

-The Beatles were stars in their own films, but despite a few shots at it (John Lennon in “How I Won the War,” Ringo Starr in “The Magic Christian”) not outside of them.
-There was talk in the ’60s that Mick Jagger might be cast as Alex in “A Clockwork Orange,” but that didn’t pan out, and Jagger, despite a riveting rock-opera sequence of greased-back-hair decadence in “Performance” (1970), never jelled as an actor.
-David Bowie had a spaced-out pansexual allure in “The Man Who Fell to Earth” (1976), but as an actor he had more aura than force.
-Prince, in “Purple Rain” (1984), gave off a James Brown-meets-James Dean charge of voluptuous narcissism, but in his other films, especially under his own direction in the eccentrically twee “Under the Cherry Moon,” not so much.
-Madonna, building on her thrift-shop punkette image in “Desperately Seeking Susan” (1985), tried — oh, did she try — to turn herself into a movie star, but the theatricality that made her riveting onstage and in videos became stiff onscreen.
-Eminem did a terrific riff on his younger self in “8 Mile” (2002), but he knew, probably wisely, that he could never top it, so he was content to go out as a big-screen one-hit wonder.
+There was talk in the ’60s that Mick Jagger might be cast as Alex in “A Clockwork Orange,” but that didn’t pan out, and Jagger, despite a riveting rock-opera sequence of greased-back-hair decadence in “Performance,” never jelled as an actor.
+David Bowie had a spaced-out pansexual allure in “The Man Who Fell to Earth,” but as an actor he had more aura than force.
+Prince, in “Purple Rain,” gave off a James Brown-meets-James Dean charge of voluptuous narcissism, but in his other films, especially under his own direction in the eccentrically twee “Under the Cherry Moon,” not so much.
+Madonna, building on her thrift-shop punkette image in “Desperately Seeking Susan,” tried — oh, did she try — to turn herself into a movie star, but the theatricality that made her riveting onstage and in videos became stiff onscreen.
+Eminem did a terrific riff on his younger self in “8 Mile,” but he knew, probably wisely, that he could never top it, so he was content to go out as a big-screen one-hit wonder.

 Gaga, I think, has the chance to become a movie star on that rarefied level.
-It’s not just that she’s as good as Cher (who at her best, in “Moonstruck” and “Mask,” was a powerhouse of an actress), or Wahlberg or Tupac.
+It’s not just that she’s as good as Cher or Wahlberg or Tupac.
 It’s that she has the potential to do for movies what Streisand did: give them a human center of gravity.
-Sure, she has flamboyantly fun moments in “House of Gucci” (“It’s time to take out the trash!”), but what haunts me about her performance is the incredible arc of it: the way she’s a party girl who chases Maurizio but genuinely falls in love with him, then seizes the chance to ingratiate herself into the Gucci clan, then turns on the people who gave her a leg up, convinced that she can hardball them out of the way, only to learn that she was always in over her head.
-Her backstabbing is going to come back to bite her.
+She has flamboyantly fun moments in “House of Gucci” (“It’s time to take out the trash!”), but what haunts me about her performance is the incredible arc of it: the way she’s a party girl who chases Maurizio but genuinely falls for him, then seizes the chance to ingratiate herself into the Gucci clan, then turns on the people who gave her a leg up, convinced that she can hardball them out of the way, only to learn that she was always in over her head.
+Her backstabbing is going to come back to stab her.